-Working is an important part of many of our lives.
+Working is an integral part of many of our lives.
 It enables us to put food on the table, clothes on our backs and heats our homes.
 However, in the fast-paced world that we live in today, sometimes we can let work take over.
-Finding it difficult to separate our work lives and our personal lives, we let work slowly but surely eat up more and more of our time.
+Finding it difficult to separate our work and personal lives, we let work slowly but surely eat up more and more of our time.

 How Can You Achieve A Better Work-Life Balance?